statisticsnorway/mimir/docs/Caching.md

  ```

 ### Clear Cache Cron
 Every hour, there is a clear cache cron job that is scheduled to run.
 The scheduled time can be adjusted in the `mimir.cfg` and fallbacks to every hour.
-Its purpose is to automatically clear part caches from draft and master so that when data is updated, the changes will display on certain parts correctly.
+Its purpose is to automatically clear part caches from draft and master so that when data is updated from the server, the changes will display on the affected parts correctly.

-A callback function is defined in the clear-cache `schedule` object, where a list of `clearCacheFromPartCache()` functions are called.
-Pass a key string to the function for the cached part that you wish to clear ([cache.ts](src/main/resources/lib/ssb/cache/cache.ts)):
+The following parts will clear all the entries from their respective part cache instances every hour ([cron.ts](src/main/resources/lib/ssb/cron/cron.ts)):

 ```javascript
   // clear specific cache once an hour